kodedge-swapneel/spring-monitoring-kube/README.md

 ## [Click here to watch the video for demonstration.]()

-In this project, I have demonstrated how to monitor Kubernetes and springboot service depplyed in kubernetes cluster using Prometheus and created dashboard in Grafana to visualize the metrics.
+In this project, I have demonstrated how to monitor Kubernetes and springboot service deployed in kubernetes cluster using Prometheus and created dashboard in Grafana to visualize the metrics.

 ### Prerequisites:
  - [Docker](https://docs.docker.com/engine/install/) or [Docker alternative - Colima](https://github.com/abiosoft/colima)